MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-query-performance.md

 -   **Leverage the rowstore clustered index.** If the common query predicate is on a column (e.g. C1) that is unrelated to insert order of the row, you can create a rowstore clustered index on columns C1 and then create clustered columnstore index by dropping the rowstore clustered index. if you create the clustered columnstore index explicitly using `MAXDOP = 1`, the resulting clustered columnstore index is perfectly ordered on column C1.
 If you specify `MAXDOP = 8`, then you will see overlap of values across 8 rowgroups.
 A common case of this strategy when you initially create columnstore index with large set of data.
 Note, for nonclustered columnstore index (NCCI), if the base rowstore table has a clustered index, the rows are already ordered.
 In this case, the resultant nonclustered columnstore index will automatically be ordered.
 One important point to note is that columnstore index does not inherently maintain the order of rows.
 As new rows are inserted or older rows are updated, you may need to repeat the process as the analytics query performance may deteriorate

 -   **Leverage table partitioning.** You can partition the columnstore index and then use partition elimination to reduce number of rowgroups to scan.
 For example, a fact table stores purchases made by customers and a common query pattern is to find quarterly purchases done by a specific customer, you can combine the insert order with partitioning on customer column.
 Each  partition will contain rows in time order for specific customer.
+Also, consider using table partitioning if there's a need to remove data from the columnstore.
+Switching out and truncating partitions that are not needed anymore is an efficient strategy to delete data without generating fragmentation introduced by having smaller rowgroups.

+-   **Avoid deleting large amounts of data**.
+Removing compressed rows from a rowgroup is not a synchronous operation.
+It would be expensive to uncompress a rowgroup, delete the row and then re-compress it.
+Therefore, if you delete data from compressed rowgroups, these rowgroups will still be scanned even though they return less rows.
+If the number of deleted rows for several rowgroups is large enough for these to be merged into fewer rowgroups, then reorganizing the columnstore increases the quality of the index and query performance improves.
+If the deleted data empties entire rowgroups, consider using table partitioning, switch out partitions that are not needed anymore, and truncate them instead.

 ### 2. Plan for enough memory to create columnstore indexes in parallel
  Creating a columnstore index is by default a parallel operation unless memory is constrained.
 Creating the index in parallel requires more memory than creating the index serially.
 When there is ample memory, creating a columnstore index takes on the order of 1.5 times as long as building a B-tree on the same columns.